Deriving volume density profiles of filaments from observed surface densities: Discussion

 Accurate derivation of the surface and volume density slopes $\gamma$ and $\beta$ also requires high resolvedness ($\mathcal{R}\gtrsim 10$).
 At lower angular resolutions, both slopes become severely overestimated.
 For the shallowest models ($\beta_{\rm T}\approx 0.5$), the overestimation factor for $\beta$ reaches 20 in Fig.~\ref{conv.accuracies} (corresponding to factors of approximately 30--50 for $\gamma$) when using the upper bound $\gamma_{\rm max\!}=9$ during fitting.
 These factors scale proportionally with the upper bound, reaching 42 and 102 for $\gamma_{\rm max\!}=20$ and 50, respectively.

 This dramatic overestimation occurs when the convolution beam becomes wide enough to transform the true $\Sigma(r)$ profile -- with its increasingly steep decline to zero at $r\rightarrow R$ -- into a Gaussian-like profile that extends across and beyond the boundary.
-At such low angular resolutions, the convolved profile becomes so severely deformed that it is fundamentally inconsistent with the model in Eq.~(\ref{surface_density_fittingfun}).
+At such low angular resolutions, the convolved profile becomes so severely deformed that it can no longer be represented by the model in Eq.~(\ref{surface_density_fittingfun}).
 The fitting algorithm then converges to much steeper slopes $\gamma$ (and $\beta$) that better match the Gaussian-like shape of the convolution beam rather than the true filament structure.
 Naturally, this convolution effect becomes relatively less severe for intrinsically steeper profiles with $\beta_{\rm T}\gtrsim 1$.